bss9395/bss9395.github.io/_en/index.md

 > 01. Fool me once, shame on you; Fool me twice, shame on me.
 > 01. Give me some sunshine, give me some rain, give me another chance, I wanna grow up once again.
 > 01. However bad life may seem, there is always something you can do and succeed at.
 Where there is life, there is hope.
+> 01. In my end is my beginning.
 > 01. It is easier to make enemies than friends.
 > 01. Justice delayed is justice denied.
 > 01. Justice must not only be done, but must be seen to be done.